rodger0531/cra-template-with-tailwind/README.md

+# Number Guessing Game

+This is a simple number guessing game with timed feature.

+Every guess will have a feedback, indicating how close you are to the correct answer.

+A - Number is correct and in the correct position \
+B - Number is correct but in the wrong position

+Your aim is to get 4 A's

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).